 Trucks transport up to 70% of all freight in the United States.
 This translates to billions of dollars in shipped goods annually.

-With the ongoing driver shortage, rising freight demand, and increased rates, this could be a great time to start your trucking business.
+With the ongoing driver shortage, rising freight demand, and increased rates, this could be a great time to learn how to start a trucking company.
 We’ve put together a cheat sheet on how to start a trucking company and grow a successful trucking business.

 Overview on how to start a trucking company